 If, for some reason, the CMOS data becomes corrupted, the system can be reconfigured with the default values stored in the ROM BIOS.
-To load the default values, power off your system and unplug the power cord.
-If you are using an AT power supply, you do not need to unplug the power cord.
-Set JP12 pins 2 and 3 to On.
-Wait for a few seconds and set JP12 back to its default setting, pins I and 2 On.
+To load the default values, power-off your system and unplug the power cord.
+Set JP6 pins 2 and 3 to On.
+Wait for a few seconds and set JP6 back to its default setting, pins I and 2 On.
 You may now plug the power cord and power-on your system.